Impact Health Sharing Guidelines

 - Infants and Children: Sharing for routine well-child care is eligible until the child reaches the age of six.
 Well-child care is defined as recommended routine check-ups and associated lab work, excluding vaccinations and/or immunizations.

 Outpatient Mental Health Care is eligible for sharing if offered by a qualified provider up to 5 visits per Member per Membership year.
-Members will pay a $75 co-pay per visit.
+Outpatient Mental Health providers are considered Specialist for provider fee purposes.